 The Tribeca's five-speed automatic transmission includes Subaru's Sportshift clutchless-manual mode, which lets the driver control gear changes when desired.
 In normal operation, it shifts smoothly and kicks down quickly when needed.
 During the jaunt to Canada, most of the driving was on the highway at speeds approaching 80 mph, and the Tribeca averaged 21 mpg.

-All-discantilock brakes with electronic brake-force distribution are standard, and they're up to the task of stopping this two-ton crossover.
-The brake pedal, for its part, has a natural feel that doesn't ask the driver to accommodate any quirks the way some cars do.
-The Inside The swoopy dashboard styling carries over from the B9 Tribeca, and while it's different from anything else on the market, it doesn't sacrifice ease of use in the name of fashion; all of the controls you readily need, like the ones for the air conditioning and stereo, are well within reach.
+The swoopy dashboard styling carries over from the B9 Tribeca, and while it's different from anything else on the market, it doesn't sacrifice ease of use in the name of fashion; all of the controls you readily need, like the ones for the air conditioning and stereo, are well within reach.
 The dash styling is a bit heavy on silver-colored trim, but at least it doesn't look cheap.

 A few issues with the vents (yes, the lowly vents) cropped up during my test.
 The vertical vents in the middle of the dashboard can't be turned off individually, and the horizontal one atop the dash seems destined to be used as a spot for a coffee cup, leading to an inevitable spill into the ventilation system.